-As a follow up to my blog, A Health Coach’s Guide to Unique Gift Giving, I’d like to share my TOP 10 PANTRY STAPLES, all of which I get from Thrive Market (and you can too, and save 25% off your first order with this link).
+As a follow up to my blog, A Health Coach’s Guide to Unique Gift Giving, I’d like to share my TOP 10 PANTRY STAPLES, all of which I get from Thrive Market (click here for more info).
 A Thrive Market Membership earned a spot on my gift list because this online, membership-based market provides top-quality products for your home, body, and kitchen at a fraction of the cost you’d pay at higher-priced natural markets, making healthy living affordable!
 And even better, for every paid membership, Thrive Market donates a membership to a low-income family, veteran or teacher—so together we are all making healthy living affordable for everyone.
 That’s a company I’m honored to support!*

 Combine these pantry items with some grass-fed protein, omega-3 rich fish, cage-free eggs, avocados, mostly green veggies, and coffee (for me at least), and life is both nutritious and delicious!
 I’ve provided links to the products themselves, in addition to a few additional links to do your own research as you consider adding these items to your pantry.

 STEVIA – While not a “health food” per se, I’m putting this one first because sugar is highly addictive and, at the risk of sounding overly dramatic, deadly.
 In another blog, I discuss my favorite books, a few of which take a deep dive into the addictive response and health hazards of sugar, but for now I’ll say this: If you want to improve your health substantially, reduce your sugar intake.
 And stevia can help you meet that challenge because let’s be honest, we need some sweetness in our life!
 Stevia is my sweetener of choice because it is a natural herb that is 30 times sweeter than sugar with a low glycemic index, having minimal impact on blood sugar.
 I prefer the liquid form found here.